rzzzwilson/PythonEtudes/README.rst

 * simple "walk around" adventure, discuss methods of storing data, discuss "forward reference" problem
 * add features like short descriptions if recently at a place
 * add objects that the player can pick up
-* add monsters that can't move
+* add monsters that can move
-* allow monsters to move
+* allow monsters to attack without first being attacked
 * discuss creating data and "data editors", "sanity" checker, etc

 The etude starts